MunskyGroup/rsnaped/README.md

 ## Description

-This library is intended to generate simulated single-molecule gene expression experiments to test machine learning pipelines.
+**rSNAPed** is a library to simulate single-molecule gene expression experiments to test machine learning and computational pipelines.
 The code generates simulated intensity translation spots using [rSNAPsim](https://github.com/MunskyGroup/rSNAPsim).
-The code uses [Cellpose](https://github.com/MouseLand/cellpose) to segment the cell in the image.
-Then, it uses [Trackpy](http://soft-matter.github.io/trackpy/dev/index.html) to detect spots inside the mask.
+Cell segmentation is performed using code using [Cellpose](https://github.com/MouseLand/cellpose).
+Spot detection and tracking is achieved using [Trackpy](http://soft-matter.github.io/trackpy/dev/index.html).
 If you use `rSNAPed`, please make sure you properly cite `cellpose`, `trackpy` and `rSNAPsim`.

 ## Summary of uses